hbdaarstad/Methods-Comp/README.md

 **Casual Effects**: Includes descriptions of the basic ideas of RCTs and Oberservational Data in addition to the basic idea of DiD designs

 **Intro to R**: Includes basic code including if and else statements and for loops to provide a foundation for understand R.

+**Spatial Data**: Includes discussion of the basics of spatial data and how to use maps() to visualize certain aspects of data, it also includes information about colors in R.